-The CLICK Ethernet PLC models now supports the EtherNet/IP as an (EtherNet/IP Adapter) device.
+The CLICK Ethernet PLC models now support the EtherNet/IP as an (EtherNet/IP Adapter) device.
 This allows the CLICK PLC and its I/O to be controlled by an EtherNet/IP Scanner (Client).

 With this low-cost PLC now having the ability to be an EtherNet IP PLC Slave-I/O, it is the perfect solution for budget-saving Field I/O.